chris534-stack/musical-theatre-hub/templates/stakeholder-interview.md

 # Stakeholder Interview Template

 ## Introduction
-- Purpose: Gather detailed requirements for the Eugene Musical Theatre Community Hub website.
+- Purpose: Gather detailed requirements for the Our Stage, Eugene website.

 ## Questions
 1. What are your primary goals for using the website?